Bursaries (Academic Year 2020-21)

 Any requests to apply for an Entrance Bursary for academic year starting September 2021 received after 27 November 2020 will be deferred until the second, smaller round of application assessments which will take place during May and early June, with decisions being notified by the middle of June 2021.

 No further applications for Entrance Bursaries for academic year 2021-22 will be accepted after the end of May 2021.

 Continuation of an existing Bursary

-Any applications received after the 4 November 2019 deadline will be deferred until a second Committee meeting to be held early 2020.
+Any applications received after the 18 December deadline will be deferred until a second Committee meeting to be held March/April 2021.